guobinhit/sylph/README.md

 # Overview

-In `common` package, provides some practical util, as below:
+In specified package, provides some practical util, as below:

 - `dates`: includes some practical date util, such as `GetTodayStart`.
   - `format`: format a `time` value to `string`, such as `GetYyyyMmDdHhMmSs`,